 If your child suffered serious injuries or died because of negligent care, it is important that you contact an experienced medical malpractice attorney as soon as possible.
 ReShea Balams understands the challenged involved in these complicated cases, but she is committed to fighting to get justice for the families she represents.

-Balams Law Group serves Atlanta residents as well as people in Gwinnett County, Fulton County, DeKalb County, Cobb County, and Clayton County.
+The Balams Firm serves Atlanta residents as well as people in Gwinnett County, Fulton County, DeKalb County, Cobb County, and Clayton County.
 You can discuss your case with our firm when you call (404) 445-2005 to schedule a free consultation.

 During her pregnancy, a mother will undergo a series of regular check-ups and tests that allow for doctors to screen for possible birth defects, correct certain problems, and identify any issues that may create a high-risk delivery.
 Competent prenatal care will often identify low birth weight, heart defects, or other fetal malformation as well as high blood pressure, excessive water retention, or abnormal weight loss or gain in the mother.